GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 You have a GCS bucket containing park photos: `gs://ghacks-disneyland-on-gcp/attraction_parc_photos/`.

-1. Create a **BigQuery Object Table** pointing to the GCS bucket.
+1. Create a **[BigQuery Object Table](https://docs.cloud.google.com/bigquery/docs/object-tables#create-object-table)** pointing to the GCS bucket.
-2. Create a remote model in BigQuery pointing to a multimodal model (e.g., `gemini-2.5-flash`).
+2. Create a [remote model](https://docs.cloud.google.com/bigquery/docs/generate-text-tutorial-gemini#create_the_remote_model) in BigQuery pointing to a multimodal model (e.g., `gemini-2.5-flash`).
+A pre-made connection `us-central1.conn` is provided.
-3. Use `AI.GENERATE_TEXT` to pass the image URIs to the model with a prompt asking: *"Is this image from a Disneyland park?
+3. Use [`AI.GENERATE_TEXT`](https://docs.cloud.google.com/bigquery/docs/image-analysis#analyze_the_movie_posters) to pass the image URIs to the model with a prompt asking: *"Is this image from a Disneyland park?
 Answer with a JSON object containing keys 'is_disneyland' (boolean) and 'reason' (string)."*
 4. Save the structured results into a table `images_classification`.

 #### Task 4.2: Streamlined PDF Document Processing